-Poovada for Thiruvonam are prepared as a part of Onam Kollal rituals
+Poovada for Thiruvonam are prepared as a part of the Onam Kollal rituals

 Onathappan decorated using rice flour and flowers